juyshy/FileListSearch/readme.md

 Tested with Visual Studio 2013, windows 8.1

 replace &lt;AdditionalIncludeDirectories&gt;
-and  &lt;AdditionalLibraryDirectories&gt; values in  FileListSearch.vcxproj project file for your paths
+and  &lt;AdditionalLibraryDirectories&gt; values in  FileListSearch.vcxproj project file for your boost paths

 Todo: